PaeyMoopy/PlexMate/README.md

 # Map Overseerr web users to Discord users for notifications
 # Format: {"overseerr_user_id":"discord_user_id"}
 OVERSEERR_USER_MAP=     # e.g., {"1":"123456789"}
+OVERSEERR_FALLBACK_ID=  # Default ID to use for requests when no mapping exists (defaults to 1 if not set)

 # TMDB Configuration
 TMDB_API_KEY=           # Your TMDB API key